 If you have been injured in a motorcycle crash, below are a few tips to follows to help in your claim and potential trial later and how I fight for victims of motorcycle crashes.

 - Take photographs and video of your motorcycle and of all the other vehicles involved in the crash while at the crash scene if you can.
 Take many photographs, not just one.
 Send all the photos and video to your email to make sure you do not lose the photos and video.
 Don’t rely on using photographs taken by the other driver.

 - Photograph and video scene of the crash to note the weather and road conditions and the positions of the vehicles.

 - Take photographs of your injuries and clothing worn at the time of the crash.

-- Take a photograph if you can of the other driver’s license or copy down that person’s information.
+- Use your phone to take a photograph, if you can, of the other driver’s license or copy down that person’s information.
 Do not just rely on the report.

 - Copy down all contact information of all witnesses, including addresses, telephones and emails, not just others in vehicles involved in the crash.

 - You may speak with your insurance company to report the crash, however, you should call an attorney first.

 - You do not need to speak with the insurance company of the other drivers.
 They are not trying to help you.
 They are trying to limit their exposure and to obtain statements from you to use against you later.

 - You may have your motorcycle repaired, but wait to speak to an accident attorney first.
 Your lawyer may want to photograph the damage, or have it analyzed first.

 - Do not sign anything from any insurance company without speaking to a trial attorney first.